 7. Make sure your cards are the business

 BK: “An unusual, informative business card is a powerful ally.
 So many people’s cards are an abject disaster, having a good one will get you remembered.
-Think about it: someone goes home with a pocketful of cards, and when they shuffle through them, if yours is a bit different their mind will race back to the conversation they enjoyed with you.
-I’d definitely recommend putting a picture of you on there, especially for freelancers, when it’s yourself that you’re selling.
-Any way you card can make your card stand out - perhaps a joke or a cartoon or even a quiz - is well worth the extra creative and financial investment…a quirky business card will also keep the conversation moving through those early tentative moments, and might even make the moment that properly melts the ice.
+Think about it: someone goes home with a pocketful of cards, and when they shuffle through them, if yours is a bit different, their mind will race back to the conversation they enjoyed with you.
+I’d recommend putting a picture of you on there, especially for freelancers, when it’s yourself that you’re selling.
+Any way you can, make your card stand out - perhaps a joke or a cartoon or even a quiz - is well worth the extra creative and financial investment.
+A quirky business card will also keep the conversation moving through those early tentative moments, and might even make the moment that properly melts the ice.

 8. Diplomatic exits for dummies